Abuse Elevation Control Mechanism: TCC Manipulation

 DS0022 File File Modification

-Monitor for changes to files associated with TCC settings, such as /Library/Application Support/com.apple.TCC/TCC.db.
+Monitor for changes to files associated with TCC settings, such as /Library/Application Support/com.apple.TCC/TCC.db and the overwrites file.

 DS0009 Process Process Creation